cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

 * `weight`: The survey weight calculated by Facebook, for demographically adjusting estimates.
 See the [weights documentation](weights.md) for details on how to use these weights.

+The following columns were added beginning on TODO DATE:

 * `wave`: Integer specifying the survey wave this respondent completed; see below for the full list.
 * `UserLanguage`: Language the respondent completed the survey in.
+- `fips`: The *primary* county FIPS code corresponding to the ZIP code selected by the respondent.
+Note that ZIP codes can cross county and even state boundaries; if a respondent's ZIP is in multiple counties, the FIPS reported in this column corresponds to the county the ZIP overlaps most with.
+If a ZIP is not more than 50% in any one county, or if their reported ZIP code cannot be found, `NA` is reported.

 Coding details for each survey wave follow.